Emotional intelligence: Criticism

 Critics argue that the popularity of EI studies is due to media advertising, rather than objective scientific findings.
-FJ Landy argues that while the commercial discussion of emotional intelligence makes expansive claims on the applied value of EI, academic discussion of EI cautions against wide claims of EI's predictive power.
+F. J. Landy argues that while the commercial discussion of emotional intelligence makes expansive claims on the applied value of EI, academic discussion of EI cautions against wide claims of EI's predictive power.
 Landy cites the data upon which commercial claims are based are held in databases unavailable to independent researchers for reanalysis, replication, or verification.
-Goleman has stated that "emotional intelligence is the sine qua non of leadership."
-On the other hand, Mayer (1999) warns that the notion " that highly emotionally intelligent people possess an unqualified advantage in life... is unsubstantiated by reasonable scientific standards."
+Goleman has stated that "emotional intelligence is the sine qua non of leadership".
+On the other hand, Mayer (1999) warns that the notion "that highly emotionally intelligent people possess an unqualified advantage in life".

 It is difficult to create objective measures of emotional intelligence and demonstrate its influence on leadership as many scales are self-report measures.
-In review of EI constructs, ability-measures of EI fared worst (ρ=0.04); the WLEIS (Wong-Law measure) did a bit better (ρ=0.08); and the Bar-On measure slightly better (ρ=0.18).
+In review of EI constructs, ability-measures of EI fared worst (ρ = 0.04); the WLEIS (Wong–Law measure) did a bit better (ρ = 0.08); and the Bar-On measure slightly better (ρ = 0.18).
 However, the validity of these estimates does not include the effects of IQ or the big five personality, which correlate both with EI measures and leadership.
 A 2010 study analyzing the impact of EI on both job performance and leadership found that the meta-analytic validity estimates for EI dropped to zero when Big Five traits and IQ were controlled for.
 A separate 2010 meta-analysis showed the same result for ability EI, while finding that self-reported and trait EI measures retain a fair amount of predictive validity for job performance after controlling Big Five traits and IQ.